 You can get away with using the cold setting on laundry even when it's really dirty.
 Just pre-soak soiled laundry in cold water for an hour or so, adding a few tablespoons of baking soda to loosen dirt and grime.

 In order to get the most from your washing machine, be sure to thoroughly sort your laundry.
 Wash towels alone, and separate heavyweight and lightweight items.
 Loads of similar-weight laundry will dry faster and more evenly.

 6. Wash some items less often

 Not every item you wear needs to go into the wash after just one day — or worse, just a few hours of use.
-Use towels for several days before pitching them into the laundry basket.
-Outerwear and jeans can often go more than a week between washings without getting noticeably soiled.
-To quickly freshen clothes in between washings, either spray them with a 50/50 mixture of water and vodka, or simply hang them out in the sun and fresh air for an hour or two.
-The vodka smell dissipates quickly, and the alcohol eliminates odors.
+Outerwear and jeans often can go more than a week between washings without getting noticeably soiled.
+To quickly freshen clothes in between washings, either spray them with a 50/50 mixture of water and vodka (the vodka smell dissipates quickly, and the alcohol eliminates odors), or simply hang them out in the sun and fresh air for an hour or two.

 7. Lighten linens without bleach

 The key to brightened laundry without using toxic, headache-inducing bleach is lemon, peroxide, vinegar and the power of the sun.
 Soak whites in water with one-quarter cup of any of these three ingredients (don't mix them).
 Then, hang your clothes out to dry in direct sunlight.

 8. Remove stains with salt, vinegar and baking soda